Cryptoagility

 Resilient systems with adaptable cryptography

-The rapid development of quantum computers poses a threat to conventional encryption methods, necessitating a transition to quantum-resistant algorithms.
-ATHENE researchers analyse the challenges involved in switching to post-quantum cryptographic methods within various organisations, conducting comprehensive studies in the process.
-They support companies in practical implementation with a checklist for the technical implementation of cryptoagility.
-Their research shows that organisations can significantly improve their cryptographic adaptability by using modular system architectures and central decision-making bodies.
-Companies and authorities should invest in building knowledge and flexible cryptographic infrastructures today.
-These preventive measures enable a quick response when vulnerabilities are identified and guarantee the long-term security of digital communication.
+ATHENE supports organisations in the practical implementation of cryptoagility with a checklist for the technical implementation.
+Organisations can significantly improve their cryptographic adaptability by using modular system architectures and central decision-making bodies.
+Companies and authorities are advised to invest in building knowledge and flexible cryptographic infrastructures today.
+These preventive measures enable a quick response when vulnerabilities are identified.

 ATHENE projects and contributions from its "Cryptoagility" think tank